Saving for College: Surveying Some Options

 529 Plans and Coverdell Education Savings Accounts Versus Custodial Accounts

-On the other hand, there may be certain circumstance where depositing money in a custodial account makes sense.
+On the other hand, there may be certain circumstances where depositing money in a custodial account makes sense.
 Money in a custodial account can supplement what is saved in a 529 or ESA for your child’s education.
 For example, it could be used for college expenses other than qualified expenses such as travel, sorority dues, or car repairs.
 However, it might be easier (and cheaper) to keep such amounts in an account in your name and disburse them to your child at the appropriate time.

 Roth IRAs